Anatomical Gifts Program

 Colleen King, Administrative Director

 Anatomical dissection plays an important role in modern medical education and research.
-Dartmouth Medical School (DMS), through its Anatomical Gifts Program, accepts body donations from persons who desire to leave their bodies to medical science and education.
+The Geisel School of Medicine at Dartmouth (Geisel), through its Anatomical Gifts Program, accepts body donations from persons who desire to leave their bodies to medical science and education.

 Donors must be 21 or older.
 They must reside in, and death must occur in New Hampshire or Vermont.